blaire9989/BEMsim3D/tutorial_steering.md

 Two command line arguments are required for running the code in $\texttt{steerBasicDirs.cpp}$:

--h: The name of the $\texttt{.binary}$ file that contains information on available incident directions.
-These binary files exist in the $\texttt{include/hexagons} folder, where we have provided an example file as well as a $\texttt{MATLAB}$ script containing code and instructions for generating more of these binary files.
+-h: The name of the file that contains information on available incident directions.
+These files exist in the $\texttt{include/hexagons}$ folder, where we have provided an example file as well as a $\texttt{MATLAB}$ script containing code and instructions for generating more of these binary files.

 -z: The name of the simulated surface that points the code to the folder that to read input data and write output files.